LaFortune Student Center: Science Hall (1883-1952)

 Built as the Science Hall in 1883 under the direction of Fr.
 John Zahm, the head of the college of science, and architect Willoughby J. Edbrooke.
 The cornerstone, which was laid on June 20, 1883, by Rev. John Ambrose Watterson, was donated by Dr. John Cassidy, Notre Dame's first science graduate in 1865, and contained “lucid and colored quartz pebbles, and was procured in northern Michigan”.
 President Thomas E. Walsh formally opened the building on December 14, 1884.

 The original building was 80 by 100 feet and was made up by two stories plus a basement.
 Architecturally, it was designed in an eclectic mixture of French Second Empire style and Neo Romanesque with some neoclassical elements such as Ionic columns of the little portico and a somewhat classical cornice with a dentil course below the soffit.
 The basement housed the engine-room, the department of mechanical engineering, storage chemicals storage, and the metallurgical laboratory.
 The first floor housed the department of Physics and Chemistry, and a part of a museum.
 In the back of the museum was the grand staircase leading to the second floor, where the rest of the museum was housed, containing showcase cabinets of natural history, geology, mineralogy, botany, antiquities, and more.
 The rest of the second floor contained lecture rooms for the geology and mineralogy on the south side and of those for botany, physiology, and zoology on the north.

 In 1924 architecture professors Vincent Fagan and Francis Kervick designed an addition to the east side of the building and construction started in June, with the project completed in time for the opening of classes in the fall.
 The addition contained 24 classrooms and laboratories and was designed to fit into the architectural style of the original building.

-In the mid-1930s, Notre Dame built its first particle accelerator in the basement of tCushing Hall, but this instrument was not powerful enough and the university contracted to purchase an eight-million-volt machine in 1940.
+In the mid-1930s, Notre Dame built its first particle accelerator in the basement of Cushing Hall, but this instrument was not powerful enough and the university contracted to purchase an eight-million-volt machine in 1940.
 A vault in the basement of the Science Hall to host such machine and was completed in 1941.
 When installed, it was the largest particle accelerator built to date and it was on-line by the time the United States entered World War II.
 In 1924, the Manhattan Project took over the operation of Notre Dame's accelerator, nicknamed the "atom smasher".